What are Personality Disorders?

 - Cognitive Behavior Therapy to learn how their symptoms are related to their thoughts, feelings, and behaviors.

-- Family sessions and group counseling are recommended to reduce isolation and build stronger connections in relationships.
+- Family sessions and group counseling are recommended.
+This will reduce isolation and build stronger connections in relationships.

 American Psychological Association. (n.d.).
 What Causes Personality Disorders?
 Retrieved from http://www.apa.org/topics/personality/disorders-causes.aspx